volvis/Vizel/README.md

 ```

 The keywords "CUT TO" signals Vizel to look for a new script from the <code>scripts</code> folder.
 It then orders the underlying engine to provide the script that matches best, and the story continues from there.

+### Note on performance

+At this point performance of the framework is a non-issue.
+I imagine that reading and displaying dialogue is not what one might call time critical code, and the Vizel core would only receive update notifications once in a few seconds.